manuelgloeckler/ncmw/README.md

 Installation
 ------------

-Please clone the repository using `git clone URL` .
+Please clone the repository using `git clone https://github.com/manuelgloeckler/ncmw.git` .
 The package and all the dependencies can be installed via pip.
 Just enter:
 :   `pip install -e ncmw`

 when you are in the same directory as the pacakage.
 This will install